pallavikailas/verifi.ai/README.md

 # 📰 verifi.ai

-Fake news detection using an ensemble of BERT, GPT-2, and RoBERTa models.
+Fake news detection using BERT.
 Built using HuggingFace Transformers and Streamlit for deployment.

 ## Features
 - BERT-based binary classification